 We welcome (and encourage) suggestions for future blog posts.

 This blog expresses the thoughts and opinions of individual library staff members and other contributors.
 We hope that readers and colleagues will enjoy discovering more about the Sackler Library, its collections and operations, and its readers and staff.
-To receive the latest blog posts please subscribe by entering your email address in the box, lower right.
+To receive the latest blog posts please Subscribe by clicking on the link, lower right.